MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Invariant Learning; Causality.
   - Digest: Recently, invariant risk minimization (IRM) was proposed as a promising solution to address out-of-distribution (OOD) generalization.
 However, it is unclear when IRM should be preferred over the widely-employed empirical risk minimization (ERM) framework.
 In this work, we analyze both these frameworks from the perspective of sample complexity, thus taking a firm step towards answering this important question.
 We find that depending on the type of data generation mechanism, the two approaches might have very different finite sample and asymptotic behavior.

+- Understanding the Failure Modes of Out-of-Distribution Generalization. [[paper]](https://arxiv.org/abs/2010.15775) [[code]](https://github.com/google-research/OOD-failures)
+  - Vaishnavh Nagarajan, Anders Andreassen, Behnam Neyshabur. *ICLR 2021*
+  - Key Word: Out-of-Distribution Generalization.
+  - Digest: We identify the fundamental factors that give rise to this behavior, by explaining why models fail this way even in easy-to-learn tasks where one would expect these models to succeed.
+In particular, through a theoretical study of gradient-descent-trained linear classifiers on some easy-to-learn tasks, we uncover two complementary failure modes.
+These modes arise from how spurious correlations induce two kinds of skews in the data: one geometric in nature and another, statistical.

 - Improving Transformation Invariance in Contrastive Representation Learning. [[paper]](https://arxiv.org/abs/2010.09515) [[code]](https://github.com/ae-foster/invclr)
   - Adam Foster, Rattana Pukdee, Tom Rainforth. *ICLR 2021*
   - Key Word: Transformation Invariance; Contrastive Learning.